 ARTICLE VI.
 ELECTIONS

-Nominations for offices that become vacant, shall be made by the Nominating and Election Committee and by Membership every two (2) years.
+Nominations for offices that become vacant, shall be made by the Nominating and Election Committee and by Membership every year.

 Section 1.
 At the discretion of the Board, elections may be conducted electronically.
 At least thirty (30) days prior to the voting deadline, a ballot containing the list of all nominees will be sent to the Membership electronically and posted on the website.
 Results will be announced electronically and posted on the website.

 Section 3.
-Each elected member will serve a term of two (2) years.
-Terms will be staggered such that members will rotate off after each election.
+Each elected member will serve a term of one (1) year for Officers and three (3) years for Councilors.
+Councilor terms will be staggered such that members will rotate off after each election.
 A departing member may run for another term after they have sat out a minimum of two (2) years.

 ARTICLE VII.
 MEETINGS